bzimmer/ma/docs/commands.md

 **Description**

-delete an image from an album
+Delete an image from an album